sdthomas91/n-g-spmu/README.md

 - [StackOverflow] (https://stackoverflow.com/) : For coding validation and tips on refining code.
 Also used for code snippets customised with my own css.

+- [BootStrap Pricing](https://getbootstrap.com/docs/4.0/examples/pricing/#) : Used bootstrap template for pricing structure as it provides a nice clean setup - will completely restyle but saved a lot of time on setting up the blocks

 ### Content

 - Google Bard AI was used to generate around 50% of the website copy